Highlights of the policy plan

-Report of the activities that have already been carried out
+Report of the activities that have already been carried out and Press Releases

 The Foundation undertakes to report on its charitable disbursements to beneficiaries on a quarterly basis both on this web-site and by email to donors.

-Q2 2020 – Activity report >CLICK HERE
+Q2 2020 – Activity report > CLICK HERE

-Q3 2020 – Activity report >CLICK HERE
+Q3 2020 – Activity report > CLICK HERE

 The Foundation operates on a calendar year basis.
 Accounting is subcontracted to an external accountancy firm which will prepare the financial statements to be audited as the case may be.
 The implementation of accounting and preparation of financial statements has been outsourced to EY.
 The financial statements and explanatory notes are approved each year by the Board and published on the Foundation’s website within the prescribed period.